1. O'Farrell's Welcome to Limerick

 A lively piece by Turlough O'Carolan, a blind harper active in 18th

-continental European music that were sparking great changes in the
+European music that were sparking great changes in the Irish harp

 Celtic harp, hammered dulcimer, flute, pennywhistle, bodhran

-here is a popular and haunting march named for the high king of Ireland
+first here is a popular and haunting march named for the high king

-in the 11th century.
-The tune commemorates the Battle of Clontarf in
+of Ireland in the 11th century.
+The tune commemorates the Battle

-1014.
-Ireland was successfully defended from the Vikings, but Boru was
+of Clontarf in 1014.
+Ireland was successfully defended from the Vikings,

-killed.
+but Boru was killed.
 I play it as a lament.
-The second is a rousing northern Irish
+The second is a rousing

-march used to drill the pikemen as they prepare for battle.
-The third
+northern Irish march used to drill the pikemen as they prepare for

 5. Miss Abbott